xanthisafk/Omega/README.md

 # Omega v1.1

 Omega is a multipurpose bot.
-Uses nextcord (previously discord.py) library.
+Uses discord (previously discord.py) library.

 # Now with a functional music bot!